This article is designed to give administrators and agents with the appropriate permissions an overview on the following topics:

 Working a Group of Tickets

 Like working a regular ticket, you will need to confirm the issue on the ticket as well as choose a resolution action.
-When adding resolution actions to batch tickets, keep in mind that the time entered for a resolution action will be split evenly among all tickets in the batch.
+When adding resolution actions to bulk tickets, keep in mind that the time entered for a resolution action will be split evenly among all tickets in the batch.

 For example, if you enter "Diagnosed Issue" as a resolution action, and input that it took you forty minutes for four tickets, it will log 10 minutes for each ticket's resolution action.